ibm-cloud-docs/containers/kubernetes-service-cli.md

 **Minimum required permissions**: **Viewer** or **Reader** {{site.data.keyword.cloud_notm}} IAM service role for the cluster in {{site.data.keyword.containerlong_notm}}.
 Further, if you have only a platform role or only a service role, additional constraints apply.
 * **Platform**: If you have only a platform role, you can perform this command, but you need a [service role](/docs/containers?topic=containers-users#platform) or a [custom RBAC policy](/docs/containers?topic=containers-users#role-binding) to perform Kubernetes actions in the cluster.
 * **Service**: If you have only a service role, you can perform this command.
-However, your cluster admin must give you the cluster name and ID, because you cannot run the `ibmcloud ks clusters` command or launch the {{site.data.keyword.containerlong_notm}} console to view clusters.
+However, your cluster admin must give you the cluster name and ID because you cannot run the `ibmcloud ks clusters` command or launch the {{site.data.keyword.containerlong_notm}} console to view clusters.
 After, you can [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) and work with Kubernetes.

 **Command options**:
 <dl>